Apps · 24 reviews

 What is the best Bible memorization app?

-Bible Memory and Remember Me are top picks for spaced-repetition review, and Scripture Typer is the standout if you learn by typing.
-The right one comes down to whether you prefer recitation, typing, or timed review drills.
+The Bible Memory App is the standout if you learn by typing and want cross-device smart review; Scripture Typer is its former name, not a separate choice.
+Remember Me is the strongest fully free option.
+The right one comes down to whether you prefer recitation, typing, puzzles, or timed review drills.

 How do Scripture memorization apps work?